heimy2000/SAGE/README.md

 We provide two dataset splits: Development (Dev) and Test, each designed to facilitate comprehensive evaluations with trajectory data.
 The multi-turn interaction design challenges LLMs to generate responses across approximately 4,000 instances for the Dev split and 13,000 instances for the Test split.
 This setup, enriched with trajectory data, is meticulously crafted to assess the LLMs' ability to navigate through tasks by leveraging past interactions and decisions, thereby offering a more nuanced insight into their capability to understand, predict, and act in dynamic scenarios.

-## Leaderboard

-Here is the scores on test set (standard) results of SAGE.

-TinyAgent demonstrates outstanding performance, comparable to that of GPT-3.5.

-Comparative study of Llama-2-7b and TinyAgent-7b in DataBase cases.
-(1) In DataBase tasks with a reflection mechanism, Llama-2-7b still made errors after reflection, while TinyAgent-7b adjusted its operations after reflecting on its first failed attempt.
-(2) Without a reflection mechanism, TinyAgent-7b repeated the same operation and ultimately failed to complete the task.

 ## Quick Start